jackmu95/jquery-cubicBezier/README.md

 This plugin allows you to create jQuery easing functions from cubic bezier coordinates.
 The code for the easing functions is a 1:1 conversion from the [WebKit Source][webkit-source] to JavaScript.

 ## Usage
-At first link to [jQuery][jquery] and the [jquery-cubicBezier](src/jquery.cubicBezier.js) plugin right before closing the `body` tag.
+Just include [jQuery][jquery] and the [jquery-cubicBezier](dist/jquery.cubicBezier.min.js) plugin in your HTML file.
 After that you can start using the plugin.

 **The plugin takes two arguments:**
 * `coordinates` - _Any array which should contain the four cubic bezier curve coordinates.
 The coordinates for a **linear** curve would be `[0, 0, 1, 1]`._